florisvanvugt/omega_cpp_py/readme.md

 # Omega C++ / Python code

 This code is based heavily on code developed by Mathilde Chaplain as part of her internship at the Motor Control Lab.
-The code is built on the Omega robot drivers which you can download from the manufacturer (`dhd-3.2.2.1466-linux-x86_64.tar.gz` [which you can download here]((http://www.forcedimension.com/download/sdk)).
+The code is built on the Omega robot drivers which you can download from the manufacturer (`dhd-3.2.2.1466-linux-x86_64.tar.gz` which you can [download here](http://www.forcedimension.com/download/sdk).

 This is a simple interface for the Omega Robot.
 It is implemented in Python 2 but the part which controls the robot is still in C++.